henningte/ir/cran-comments.md

-## Resubmission

-This is a resubmission.
 In this version I have:

-addressed an error caused in one example that will be caused by the new dplyr version (dplyr 1.2.0) that is submitted to CRAN on 2026-02-02: https://github.com/henningte/ir/issues/3
+addressed an error caused in one example that is caused by the new dplyr version (dplyr 1.2.0) that was submitted to CRAN on 2026-02-02: https://github.com/henningte/ir/issues/3

 ## R CMD check results